HIPAA-focused IT & Security BAA Available

 The incident, lessons, and follow-up improvements feed back into the plan.

 Typical restore priority Identity and admin access first, then internet and secure access, then the clinical and business application path, then files and email, and finally lower-priority systems or archive cleanup.
+RPO/RTO targets decide how aggressive each tier needs to be.

 Vendor-hosted EMR still needs this Even if the EMR sits with a vendor or uses Google healthcare APIs, your users, devices, mail, files, archive workflows, and recovery ownership still need a clear Microsoft-led plan.